jcraigk/phishin/README.md

 ![Phish.in Logo](https://i.imgur.com/Zmj586L.jpg)

-**Phish.in** is an open source archive of live Phish audience recordings.
+Phish.in is an open source archive of live Phish audience recordings.

-**Ruby on Rails** and **Grape API** wrap a **PostgreSQL** database on the backend.
-There's a [web frontend](https://phish.in) written in **React** for browsing and playing audio content as well as a [JSON API](https://phish.in/api-docs) for accessing content programmatically.
+Ruby on Rails and Grape API wrap a PostgreSQL database on the backend.
+There's a [web frontend](https://phish.in) written in React for browsing and playing audio content as well as a [JSON API](https://phish.in/api-docs) for accessing content programmatically.

 All audio is provided in MP3 format.
 More formats and sources may be made available at a later time.
-Assets such as audio MP3s, waveform PNGs, and album art JPEGs are served directly from the web server and cached via CloudFlare CDN.
+Assets including audio MP3s, waveform PNGs, and album art JPEGs are served directly from the web server and cached via CloudFlare CDN.

 Join the [Discord](https://discord.gg/KZWFsNN) to discuss content and development.